garbo999/PROGRAMMER_CV/README.md

 LaClaveciniste.Com -- I was given the design for a small site and rebuilt it using Rails and Bootstrap.

 Radiogetaway.Com -- I created the design and built this site using Rails and Bootstrap.
+I learned how to use the Devise and Omniauth gems.

-TRB4 -- I partnered with a friend in a startup in the translation industry.
-We initially found an external company to code our webservice (a search engine for existing translations), then I took over the programming duties and rebuilt and finished the site using PHP and Oracle.
+TRB4 -- I partnered with a friend in a startup in the translation industry in San Francisco.
+We initially paid an external company to code our webservice (a search engine for existing translations), then I took over the programming duties and rebuilt and finished the site (now defunct) using PHP and Oracle.

 Estonian Spidering Project (https://ancient-hollows-2475.herokuapp.com/nounparents) -- The goal of this work in progress was to develop a Ruby class that would spider the website http://www.filosoft.ee/gene_et/ and save the data on the local server.
+I am learning to use the MECHANIZE and PG_SEACH gems.

 ## EDUCATION